tahir80/Pavillion/README.md

 **Note:** See requirements.txt for more packages.

 ## Local Testing
-uncomment the following code from run.py from the root folder
+uncomment the following code from run.py from the root folder.
+Make sure that create_app contains 'dev' as an argument.
+For production settings, change this to 'prod'
 ```python
 #--------local testing----------------
 if __name__ == "__main__":